Zo-Bro-23/obs-voicemeeter-integration/README.md

 Okay, so let me get this straight.
 This is not a plugin.
 It's not even an application with a proper UI.
 Then why bother?
 Well, don't ask me.
 You're the one who's here!

 OBS Voicemeeter Integration Server (for lack of a better name) is an application that allows you to synchronize between OBS and Voicemeeter (🤯).
-I'm a huge user of both the applications.
+I'm a huge fan of both the applications.
 In case you didn't know, OBS Studio let's you live stream pretty much anything, while Voicemeeter is like a virtual audio mixer.
 OBS does have audio provisions, but if you're already a Voicemeeter user, you'll find it annoying to change all your configuration.
 Voicemeeter doesn't let you use any audio devices while it's open, so you have to close it and spend a good half-an-hour each time you want to stream.
 And that's exactly why I made this application!

 ## Using it out of the box